Have you ever heard of deschooling and wondered “What is deschooling anyway?”

 But, don’t worry!
 It’s not as scary as it sounds!

-Just be aware (and don’t be surprised or concerned) if your child (or even you) feel anxiety during this time of change.
+Just be aware (and don’t be surprised or concerned) if your child (or even you) feels anxiety during this time of change.

 It’s a learning process for all of you and you need to ease into it by having a completely relaxed schedule at the beginning.

-“But, I’m not just going to let my kids do whatever they want for six months!”
+“But, I’m not going to deschool and just let my kids do whatever they want for six months!”

 Because we are all conditioned to be “doing something” at all times, deschooling may make you feel uncomfortable.